 1. Dropbox

 Dropbox is a cloud storage service that allows users to store and share files online.
 The company started a Minimum Viable Product with a basic file-sharing feature and a referral program.
-This MVP helped the company test its product idea and get feedback from early adopters.
+This minimum viable product helped the company test its idea and get feedback from early adopters.
 Over time, Dropbox added more features, such as file syncing and mobile apps.

 1. Instagram